alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 26. Did you use cursor?
 27. Did you use triggers?
 28. How to optimize SP perfomance?
+29. What is difference between clastered and non-clastered index?

 JavaScript and Angular, React